Topological Stability of Kinetic $k$-Centers: Introduction

 Recently, Meulemans \etal~\cite{meulemans2017framework} introduced a new framework for algorithm stability.
 This framework includes the natural approach to stability described above (called \emph{Lipschitz stability} in~\cite{meulemans2017framework}), but it also includes the definition of \emph{topological stability}.
 An algorithm is topologically stable if its output behaves continuously as the input is changing.
 The topological stability ratio of a problem is then defined as the optimal approximation ratio of any algorithm that is topologically stable.
-A more formal definition is given below.
+The analysis of upper and lower bound on this ratio, as in~\cite{meulemans2017framework}, is independent of the problem at hand, and can therefore be applied to not only the kinetic $k$-center problem, but also other variants such as kinetic robust $k$-center, $k$-means, and $k$-median, but also many other unrelated problems.
+A more formal definition of this type of stability and of continuity are given in the paragraph explaining topological stability.

 Due to the fact that it allows arbitrary speed, topological stability is mostly interesting from a theoretical point of view: it provides insight into the interplay between problem instances, solutions, and the optimization function; an insight that is invaluable for the development of stable algorithms.
-Nonetheless, topological stability still has practical uses: an example of a very fast and stable change in a visualization can be found when opening a minimized application in most operating systems.
+Nonetheless, topological stability still has practical uses: an example of a very fast and stable change in visualization can be found when opening a minimized application in most operating systems.
 The transition starts with the application having a very small size, even as small as a point.
 The application quickly grows to its intended size in a very smooth and fluid way, which helps the user grasp what is happening.